autosimtrans/autosimtrans.github.io/shared.md

 ---

 # Contact
-For any questions regarding our shared task, please use [Github issues](https://github.com/autosimtrans/AutoSimTrans-Shared-Task-2020/issues), or email to [autosimtrans.workshop@gmail.com](autosimtrans.workshop@gmail.com).
+For any questions regarding our shared task, please use our [twitter page](https://twitter.com/autosimtrans), [github issues](https://github.com/autosimtrans/AutoSimTrans-Shared-Task-2020/issues), or email to [autosimtrans.workshop@gmail.com](autosimtrans.workshop@gmail.com).
 We are here to answer your questions and looking forward to your submissions!